razan-aboushi/Edu_Spark/README.md

 3. Configuration :

    - Create a MySQL database for the project.
-You can refer to the database tables structure with the files above and [EduSpark Database](EduSpark_Database.pdf).

    - Copy the sample configuration file and update it with the necessary database credentials.